OpenHD/OpenHD/.docs/fleetcontrol-video.md

 resume.
 FleetControl labels the actual source as **Air video** or **Ground video** and keeps one browser stream for the craft.

-Ground renews permission every 750 ms over the same WireGuard UDP video port.
+Both Air and Ground renew permission every 750 ms over the WireGuard UDP video port.
 The 16-byte request is `OHDFV1Q\0` followed by eight random bytes.
 The reply echoes the nonce with `OHDFV1Y\0` (allow) or `OHDFV1N\0` (pause).
-Only the account's known Ground peer can request permission.
-Permission expires after two seconds without a matching reply; Ground stops its encoder and upload, retaining only incoming radio video for local consumers.
-Air does not require a Ground lease.
+Only the account's known Air or Ground peer can request permission.
+Stopping transmission denies both;
+Air retains priority when transmission is enabled.
+Permission expires after two seconds without a matching reply; the FleetControl encoder and upload stop, retaining radio video for local consumers.
+Small permission queries, tunnel keepalives and the telemetry control endpoint remain available while stopped.
+Older Air firmware needs updating to stop its video upload at the sender.
 A brief overlap during detection/permission propagation is possible; the server accepts only Air as soon as Air RTP arrives.